bonolo/bike-sharing-R/final-report-kevin-cullen-cis575-fall-2019.md

 ### Linear, polynomial, logarithmic regression - General

-This was fairly easy, so I tried a number of different combinations with lm(), glm(), gam(), etc. I also tried using the polynomial and logarithmic options with lm().
-My best model turned out to be one which split the data in two partitions: one for a generalized additive model (gam()) and the other for a regression tree.
+This was fairly easy, so I tried a number of different combinations with lm(), glm(), gam(), etc. I also tried polynomial and logarithmic options with lm().
+My best model split the data in two partitions: one for a generalized additive model ( gam() ) and the other for a regression tree.

-I created over a dozen regression models and only honed the ones which got the best RMSLE validation scores.
-I submitted scoring data sets to Kaggle for the most promising models.
+I created over a dozen regression models.
+After calculating initial RMSLE to identify the most promising models, I honed them and submitted scoring data sets to Kaggle.

 NB: Linear regression created many negative predictions.
 Negative numbers cause errors when trying to calculate RMSLE, so I chose to convert negative predictions to 0.